yetanother-blog/reporadar/README.md

 ## Development

 We use a hybrid solution for the dev setup: Thanks to SAM, we can execute the Lambda functions locally, but we still need an instance of the stack on AWS to have infrastructure like the DynamoDB in place.
-Every developer should create their on instance by setting the `ENVIRONMENT` variable in the `.env` file.
+Every developer should create their own instance by setting the `ENVIRONMENT` variable in the `.env` file.

 1. Create a `.env` file (see `.env-template`)
 2. Create a S3 bucket for the CloudFormation stack: `make create-bucket`